evangowan/paleo_sea_level/proxy_based_sea_level/readme.md

 Marine isotope stages are the standard way to delimit the age of Quaternary and Pliocene events.
 However, for flexibility, I have also included other potential age scales.

-The format of these files, in a space delimited text file is:
+The format of these files, in a tab delimited text file is:

 start of interval|end of interval|interval name (text format)